Ligia Peralta: Early life, education, and career

 Peralta was born in 1961 in the Dominican Republic.
 Her father, Ruben Peralta, was a surgeon in the United States and Dominican Republic, having held fellowships at institutions such as Harvard Medical School, University of Massachusetts Medical School, Massachusetts General Hospital, and Universidad Nacional Pedro Henríquez Ureña.
 As a child, Peralta would accompany her father to remote locations on the island to administer free medical screenings and vaccinations.
 These experiences with her father sparked her love for and commitment to science and her community.

 In 1985, Peralta graduated from Universidad Nacional Pedro Henríquez Ureña with her M.D.From there, she completed her residency at the Yale-New Haven Waterbury Hospital Health Center and University of Connecticut from 1987 - 1990.
 Upon graduation from residency, Peralta was granted a fellowship at the University of Maryland Medical Center in Baltimore, Maryland.
 Here, she worked with Dr. Felix Heald, who founded the University of Maryland's adolescent medicine program.

-Peralta was inducted into the Maryland Women's Hall of Fame in 2011.
+Peralta was inducted into the Maryland Women's Hall of Fame in 2011 for her HIV epidemic efforts.

 Currently she is Associate Professor of Pediatrics and Epidemiology, Chief Division of Adolescent and Young Adult Medicine, and Director of the Adolescent HIV Program of the Department of Pediatrics, University of Maryland School of Medicine.